DagiiM/chronicles/README.md

 Admin Login Credentials are presented in the pdf about the project in the submission.

-Collection for Website API calls is available under `thunder-collection_equity Afia.json`
+Collection for Website API calls is available under `api_collection.json`

 The project works as is with a few remaining fixes.